 - The Discovery Channel program Wild Russia uses backwards R's when displaying the title.

-- The 2013 Doctor Who episode "Cold War" is called "COLD WAYA" on the poster.
+- The 2013 Doctor Who episode "Cold War", set on a Russian submarine in 1983, is called "COLD WAЯ" on the promotional poster.

 - The image◊ that currently illustrates the Red Scare trope.
 Literally, it reads: "d— uftsya -yazz-fm dyaz ^e-fi- tf ts-" ("-" means "gobbledygook", i.e. not a Cyrillic letter, and "^" is an accent).